rainlanguage/docs.rainprotocol.xyz/docs/guides/SDK/2-using-the-rain-sdk-to-deploy-a-sale-example-with-opcodes.md

     distributor: "0x0000000000000000000000000000000000000000",
     initialSupply: ethers.utils.parseUnits("1000", erc20decimals),
   },
-  tier: "0xC064055DFf6De32f44bB7cCB0ca59Cbd8434B2de",
+  tier: "0xC064055DFf6De32f44bB7cCB0ca59Cbd8434B2de", // tier contract address
   minimumTier: 0,
   distributionEndForwardingAddress: "0x0000000000000000000000000000000000000000"
 }
 ```

 As in the [previous tutorial][previous-tutorial] we have defined the Chain ID of Polygon's Mumbai Testnet, which we will be using to run the example.
-As previously mentioned, to deploy you contract, you will need some [Testnet Matic][mumbai].
+As previously mentioned, to deploy your contract, you will need some [Testnet Matic][mumbai].

 Next, we create some defaults for the states of both the `saleState` and the `redeemableState` (standard erc20 config) to be used in the deployment of our contract.
 You can check over the [Smart Contracts docs for the smart contract][docs] for extra details about the inputs, with which you can experiment.